Looking to really reduce your AR double-tap times?

 It now has forward assist capabilities, but after a couple thousand rounds you’ll have to junk it for a new one.

 - Material: Steel

-From Faxon, maker of affordable and great barrels, comes their lightweight steel BCG.
-Check out those weight reducing cuts!
+From Faxon, maker of affordable and great barrels comes their lightweight steel BCG.
+Check out all of those weight reducing cuts!

 Since it’s steel…the carrier should last almost indefinitely like its semi and full-auto brethren.

 We’ve been running it in our overall super lightweight build for around 800 rounds and it’s been running smooth as butter.